 A deductible is the amount of money you have to pay first before your insurance starts to kick in.
 Lower deductibles mean higher premiums so you may opt to increase your deductible that you can handle once you file a claim.
 Some things you need to consider when raising your deductibles are the price of your policy, your finances, and the frequency of filing claims.

 Insurance Information Institute states that raising the deductibles from $200 to $500 lowers the costs of collision and comprehensive up to 30%.
 While a $1000 deductible saves up to 40%.
 Being a good driver plays a big role in choosing to boost your deductible.
 If you trust yourself not to involve yourself in accidents and keep safe driving, then it is good to consider raising them.
 It will save you money in the long run.
 Make sure though that you can afford the amount you indicate as your deductible once unexpected incidents happen.

 Ensure a better credit score

-Most of the insurance companies always look after their policyholders’ history or records to determine their likelihood of being a high-risk client.
+Most insurance companies always look after their policyholders’ history or record to determine their likelihood of being a high-risk client.
 Some companies now even find out the credit ratings you have in other lending companies to figure out the cost of your premium.
 A good credit score indicates a good-paying character to them.